This post may contain affiliate links. Please read our privacy policy.

 Bring the Meat to Room Temperature Before Cooking

-When you take the leg of lamb out of the fridge and warm up a bit, the outside will not cook too quickly before the inside has a chance to lose the chill and cook.
+When you take the leg of lamb out of the fridge and let it warm up a bit, the outside will not cook too quickly before the inside has a chance to lose the chill and cook.
 Yes, of course, the outside will be browner and more cooked than the inside; that’s intentional.
 But bringing the meat to room temp before roasting will prevent a too-overcooked exterior or too-raw interior.

-Choose The Cooking Temperature Wisely
+Choose the Cooking Temperature Wisely

 There are different schools of thought on this.
 Some people sear the lamb first, some cook it slow and steady, and some switch from high to low heat during the roasting process.
 All of these methods can work very well; make sure you find a recipe from a reliable source (there are a few below!) and follow it precisely.
 And make sure the oven is fully preheated to the temperature you chose before putting the meat in.